 EARLYBIRD REGISTRATION AND SPECIAL LEADERS’ RATES

 This year there is no early bird registration price – we are simply charging everyone what camp actually costs per person.
-The close off date is Sunday 22nd March 2020.
+The close off date is Thursday the 18th March 2021.
 We will only accept registrations after that date in exceptional circumstances.
-Having a cut off date this long before camp allows us time to arrange groups, accommodation and fit in with Nga Tawa’s requirements for catering etc.
+Having a cut off date this long before camp allows us time to arrange groups, accommodation and fit in with Forest Lakes requirements for catering etc.

 However it’s great if you as a church can offer a subsidy to help your leaders that need support get to camp.
 Your leaders pay less to your church and the church makes up the difference when they pay the invoice we send them.
 This is a great way to encourage and enable them in the great ministry they give so much up for.